GCHQ: NCSC

-In 2016, the National Cyber Security Centre was established under GCHQ but located in London, as the UK's authority on cybersecurity.
+In 2016, the National Cyber Security Centre was established under GCHQ but located in London, as the UK's authority on cyber security.
 It absorbed and replaced CESG as well as activities that had previously existed outside GCHQ: the Centre for Cyber Assessment (CCA), Computer Emergency Response Team UK (CERT UK) and the cyber-related responsibilities of the Centre for the Protection of National Infrastructure (CPNI).

 Joint Technical Language Service

 The Joint Technical Language Service (JTLS) was established in 1955, drawing on members of the small Ministry of Defence technical language team and others, initially to provide standard English translations for organisational expressions in any foreign language, discover the correct English equivalents of technical terms in foreign languages and discover the correct expansions of abbreviations in any language.
 The remit of the JTLS has expanded in the ensuing years to cover technical language support and interpreting and translation services across the UK Government and to local public sector services in Gloucestershire and surrounding counties.
-The JTLS also produces and publishes foreign language working aids under crown copyright and conducts research into machine translation and on-line dictionaries and glossaries.
+The JTLS also produces and publishes foreign language working aids under crown copyright and conducts research into machine translation and online dictionaries and glossaries.
 The JTLS is co-located with GCHQ for administrative purposes.